standout/cgi-party/README.md

   # (Optional) The number of seconds a poll operation will be active before timeout.
 Recommended is 180 seconds.
   config.collect_polling_timeout = 180

   # (Optional) The number of seconds a poll operation will wait between each call.
-Recommended 3 seconds.
+Recommended is 3 seconds.
   config.collect_polling_delay = 3

   # (Optional) The path where the WSDL is located.
-Change to CGIParty::TEST_PATH in development and testing
+Change to CGIParty::WSDL_TEST_PATH in development and testing
   config.wsdl_path = CGIParty::WSDL_PATH

   # (Required) The name that will be displayed in the BankID app.
 "Jag legitimerar mig mot #{display_name}"
   config.display_name = "display_name"

-  # (Required) An identifier for your service provided by CGI Group
+  # (Required) An identifier for your service provided by the CGI Group
   config.service_id = "service_id"
 end
 ```